PrithviKamath/Live-Blog-Analysis/Final/README.md

 <b>Approach:</b> <br />
 • Get the working directory and move to its parent directory to start creating a folder structure <br />
 • A function checks whether a given folder exits.
 If not, it creates a folder with the given name and returns the new path, else if the folder already exists, it updates and returns the new path <br />
-• Use the above function to check for a folder named ‘Final’ <br />
-• Perform the same operation to check for ‘Data’ and ‘Input Data’ folders <br />
+• Use the above function to create ‘Data’ and ‘Input Data’ folders <br />
 • Dynamically create folders for each country the JSON files belongs to and save those JSON files in their respective country folders <br />
 • If the country folders already exist, add the new JSON files in them <br />
 • The naming format for each JSON file is: ‘UUID_time_stamp’ for easy identification <br />